-This blog will talk about the 10 high-level things that have to the taken into consideration when setting up a Kubernetes cluster.
+In this blog we will look at the high-level kubernetes cluster best practices that have to the taken into consideration when setting up a Kubernetes cluster.

 1. Kubernetes Networking (Cloud, Hybrid, or On-Prem):